Delta Functions via Inverse Differentials

 This only works using the “oriented” indicator function that’s given by \(\theta_{(a,b)}\); \(1_{(a,b)}\) would be incorrect because it doesn’t respect the sign of the interval.

+Another way to get the same answer is by moving the derivative over onto the indicator function with integration-by-parts.
 Recall that \(\int_I u v' \d x = (u v) \|_{\p I} - \int_I u' v \d x\).
 Here \(I = \bb{R}\), so \(\p I = (-\infty, + \infty)\), and the boundary terms vanish because \(\theta_{(a,b)}\) is \(0\) at \(\pm \infty\).

 \[\begin{aligned} \int_{\bb{R}} \theta_{(a,b)} [\p_x f] \d x &= \cancel{\theta_{(a,b)} f \|_a^b} - \int_{\bb{R}} [\p_x \theta_{(a,b)}] f \d x \\ &=\int_{\bb{R}} [(-\p_x) (\theta_a - \theta_b)] f \d x \\ &= \int_{\bb{R}} (\delta_b - \delta_a) f \d x \\ &= f(b) - f(a) \\ \end{aligned}\]